microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-crosstenantaccessreport.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provide a report that summarizes access across all tenants in the organization.
+Get a report that summarizes access across all tenants in the organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).